Shayan-Mazahir/Java-Learning/My-Notes/NOTES.md

     }
 ```
 ## Object Oriented Language/Programming
+(It's a concept which explain a way to do programming)
 - So basically OOP means making a big function and having sub functions in that function... (dk why google makes it so complicated)

 # Proper Defination: